[Kanagawa Traditional Culture Children's Seasonal Calendar] Interview with Takarai Kotatsuru! Storytelling and the Charms of Kanagawa and Yokohama

 "2023 Kanagawa Traditional Culture Children's Seasonal Almanac" Storytelling Workshop - Results Presentation (Provided by Kanagawa Prefectural Youth Center)

---This year's Children's Saijiki has ended with great success.
-Please say a few words to the children who participated in the storytelling workshop.
+--This year's Children's Saijiki has concluded with great success.
+Finally, please say a few words to the children who participated in the storytelling workshop.

-Kotozuru: First of all, thank you for participating.
-It was great to be able to share ideas and work hard towards the presentation.
-Please treasure this encounter with storytelling!
-Please come and listen to a live storytelling session at least once.
+Kototsuru: First of all, thank you for participating.
+It was great to be able to exchange opinions and work hard towards the results presentation.
+Please cherish this encounter with storytelling!
+Please come and listen to a live storytelling performance at least once.

-"2023 Kanagawa Traditional Culture Children's Seasonal Almanac" Storytelling Workshop - Teacher's Model Storytelling (Provided by Kanagawa Youth Center)
+"2023 Kanagawa Traditional Culture Children's Seasonal Almanac" Storytelling Workshop - Teacher's Demonstration Storytelling (Provided by Kanagawa Prefectural Youth Center)

-Kotozuru says that in 2024, he will work hard to solidify his foundation and look for new themes.
-In addition to next year's "Children's Seasonal Almanac," he is also looking forward to a new story related to Kanagawa Prefecture.
+Kotozuru says that in 2024 he will work hard to solidify his foundation and also look for new themes.
+Along with next year's "Children's Saijiki," he is also looking forward to a new story related to Kanagawa Prefecture.

 Text by Mai Shimura (editor/writer)